-Antony (Tony) Kim is a partner in Orrick's internationally recognized Cyber, Privacy & Data Innovation practice, which pursues "an aggressive yet practical approach" to data protection and innovation that "meets the needs of both in-house counsel and tech-savvy business clients."
+Antony (Tony) Kim is a partner in Orrick's internationally recognized global Cyber, Privacy & Data Innovation Group, which pursues "an aggressive yet practical approach" to data protection and innovation that "meets the needs of both in-house counsel and tech-savvy business clients."

 When faced with a cyber crisis, companies call on Tony to help navigate critical legal, risk and reputational landmines.
 Tony has helped clients respond to hundreds of cyberattacks and data breaches.
 He has directed forensic investigations, cross-border notifications, and regulatory and private enforcement matters, in connection with incidents involving personal data of employees and customers, including PCI/payment card data, as well as proprietary data and corporate trade secrets, on behalf of private and public companies as well as governmental entities.

-Tony has also defended over fifty clients in regulatory investigations and enforcement actions by the Federal Trade Commission (FTC) and State Attorneys General.
+Tony has also defended clients for nearly two decades in regulatory investigations and enforcement actions by the Federal Trade Commission (FTC) and State Attorneys General.
 These matters have involved (i) cyberattacks and data breach incidents, (ii) privacy implications of innovative data use-cases, and (iii) consumer protection issues relating to online and offline sales & marketing and advertising practices -- particularly in the retail e-commerce and fintech/consumer finance industries.
 Tony draws insights from his regulatory practice to inform his counseling work, where he regularly advises Legal, InfoSec/IT, Product/Marketing, and C-Suite/Board stakeholders on a host of governance, compliance, and risk mitigation strategies.

 Recognized as a leading lawyer, Tony has been ranked in Chambers USA, The Legal 500 US, Benchmark Litigation, The Cybersecurity Docket and Super Lawyers D.C.
 Rising Stars.
-He’s been consistently named to The Cybersecurity Docket’s “Incident Response 30” list of the top IR professionals in the U.S. Clients endorse Tony, telling Chambers “He's fantastic,” “He takes the time to tend to companies’ needs and understands clients’ objectives.”
+He’s been consistently named to The Cybersecurity Docket’s “Incident Response 30” list of the top IR professionals in the United States since the inception of that recognition.
+Clients endorse Tony, telling Chambers “He's fantastic,” “He takes the time to tend to companies’ needs and understands clients’ objectives.”
 The National Law Journal named Tony to its 2014 list of D.C.
 Rising Stars, a 40-under-40 group of “game changing” private, government and public interest attorneys.
 Based on surveys of senior in-house counsel, Tony was awarded the Client Choice Award by the International Law Office (ILO)/Lexology in 2015, and was named an Acritas Star Lawyer in 2016 and 2017.
 In 2016, Law360 named Orrick’s Cyber, Privacy & Data Innovation practice “Practice Group of the Year” in the data privacy category.
-Chambers repeatedly ranks Orrick’s Cyber and Privacy practice in Band 1 and in 2019 named Orrick the “Privacy/Data Security Law Firm of the Year.”
+Chambers repeatedly ranks the Orrick team in Band 1; and in 2019, Chambers named Orrick the “Privacy/Data Security Law Firm of the Year.”